alfmep/libujson/README.md

 **Options:**

+**--schema=SCHEMA_FILE** Validate the JSON document using a JSON Schema.
+This option may be set multiple times.
+The first schema file is the main schema used to validate the JSON document.
+More schema files can then be added that can be referenced by the main and other schema files.

 **-q, --quiet** Print nothing, only return 0 on success, and 1 on error.

+**-d, --debug** Print verbose schema validation information.
+This option is ignored if option --quiet is set.

 *Example - Verify that a file is indeed a JSON document:*
 `ujson-tool verify document.json`

+*Example - Validate a JSON document using a JSON schema:*
+`ujson-tool verify --schema schema.json document.json`

 ### type [OPTIONS] [JSON_DOCUMENT]